upenndigitalscholarship/dsfellows/week_3_agenda.md

 # Set up Reclaim domains

++ What is the Cpanel?
+Applications?
+File manager?
 + Make a landing page
 + What happens when you drop in our HTML/CSS files from last week?
++ Can you host an image on your site?
+What URL does it show up under?
++ (More information on Reclaim basics [here](https://community.reclaimhosting.com/t/understanding-folder-structures-in-cpanel/295))

 # Group project